 Water Hardness & pH Level

 Another thing you need to keep in mind is the hardness of the water, or in other words, how much calcium and magnesium is dissolved in it.
 Ideally, the water hardness level, measured in dH, should be between 10° to 20° dH, which is fairly soft.
 Also, in terms of the pH level, which is how acidic the water is, it should be between a pH of 7 and 8, which is either neutral or very slightly basic.
-An average pH level of 7.5 will do just fine.
+An average pH level of 7.5 will do just fine (if you need help increasing the pH level in your tank then checkout this article).

 In terms of water changes, all aquariums require water changes.
 For guppies, you should change 10% of the water on a daily basis, or you can change 30% of the water every 5 days or so.
 As long as you engage in water changes regularly, your guppies will be fine.
 That being said, more frequent water changes are best.